eclipsesource/wordpress-export-to-markdown/README.md

 Whether or not to organize output files into folders by month.
 You'll probably want to combine this with `--year-folders` to organize files by year then month.

+### Create day folders?

+- Argument: `--day-folders`
+- Type: `boolean`
+- Default: `false`

+Whether or not to organize output files into folders by day.
+You'll probably want to combine this with `--month-folders` to organize files by year then month and then day.

 ### Create a folder for each post?

 - Argument: `--post-folders`